Florida could be knockout punch for Sanders’ 2020 campaign - KVIA

 “Florida, as always, is pivotal in the outcome,” said Nikki Fried, who is the state’s agriculture commissioner and top elected Democrat and who endorsed Biden.
 “We are the ultimate swing state.”

 Sanders’ support in Florida has always been tenuous.
 In the 2016 primary, he lost to Clinton by a nearly 2-to-1 margin.
-This year, Sanders angered a potentially large voting bloc — Cuban Americans — by praising Fidel Castro for implementing a literacy program in the communist nation.
+This year, Sanders angered a potentially large voting bloc — Cuban Americans — by for implementing a literacy program in the communist nation.

 “There is nothing positive you can say about the conditions in Cuba.
 If he doesn’t understand that, it is hard to conceive that he will get any votes,” said Xavier Suarez, who was the first Cuban-born mayor of Miami and is now running as an independent in the county mayoral race.
 “It’s gonna be a massacre.”